 Sex and drugs- getting hooked and getting off- can be addicting.
 For Drew, eking out a mundane life in Waterville, Maine, it is resisting the illicit pleasure in New York; for Mistress DaTina, it means operating a sex and drug den to cope with her life.
-Written by

 Was this review helpful to you?